IronGriddle/Vector-Field-App/README.md

 # Vector Field Desktop App
 ![Tutorial_VectorField](https://user-images.githubusercontent.com/74552247/108580905-e6801700-72ea-11eb-8fd1-a35f890262af.png)

-This app was created for visualizing 3D vector fields in space.
-Made Using Unity's HDRP.
+This app was created for visualizing 3D vector fields in space. (and partly for Calc 3) Made Using Unity's HDRP.

 ## Installation